radicazz/laya/README.md

 > Pronounced *"lay-uh"*

-The primary goal is providing an elegant, type-safe and intuitive interface for cross-platform, immediate-mode, desktop app development.
-It must feel natural and expressive for any developer, while always leveraging the full hardware-accelerated power and flexibility of the underlying SDL library.
+A modern library targetting C++20 and SDL3 for cross-platform, immediate-mode, desktop application development.
+With *laya*, you can create windows, handle input events, render 2D graphics and manage resources in a type-safe and efficient manner while leveraging the full power of the underlying SDL library.

 ## Example

-With *laya*, making a cross-platform window application with a 2D renderer is as simple as:
+Creating a window and handling events with *laya* is simple and intuitive:

 ```cpp
 #include <laya/laya.hpp>